molo17inc/gluesync-scheduler-module/README.md

 ### Database Migrations

-The Gluesync Scheduler Module automatically runs database migrations during startup, so you don't need to run them manually when starting the application.
+The Gluesync Chronos module automatically runs database migrations during startup, so you don't need to run them manually when starting the application.
 However, if you're upgrading an existing installation or need to run migrations separately, the project includes migration scripts for all schema changes.

 #### Running Migrations Manually